unalipa333/delairebaptist/README.md

 - Improve efficiency and decrease program expenses by utilizing Amazon Web Services

-- - - Please make sure that you have the latest version of python installed on your computer.
+- Please make sure that you have the latest version of python installed on your computer.

-Install
 pip install django

 The Django framework has many preinstalled tools out of the box and provides almost anything a developer may want/need in order to develop their application.
 This is a much richer and robust framework than Flask.